Spectral phantasmagori of my peripheral vision: journal drawing, winter 1981

 Inside journal cover, Winter 1981.

 But I was still deliriously happy, because my friends were amazing.
 I had briefly run away the previous month, and my divorced parents had agreed my mom would take me away from my father, to a place of our own.
 She had found a place, on leafy Abington Square in the West Village.
+We would move in together in May.

 A week after the surgery, now pretty mobile on my crutches, I was back at the Music and Art guy’s place for a party.
 I had promised Billy I wouldn’t drink this time, so my friend John suggested a nice bowl.
 I smoked with him in one of the rooms of tie-dyed laughing singing teenagers, the huge flat’s endless rooms filled with our people, our beautiful brilliant gifted people.
 (You never knew where the parents were.)